r3-yamauchi/dify-my-aws-tools-plugin/PRIVACY.md

 - The browser tool caches Playwright sessions in memory only for the life of the plugin process and cleans up resources when sessions are closed.
 - Temporary files for media processing are stored under the plugin workspace with restrictive permissions and are deleted after each request.
 - It is your responsibility to secure your AWS resources (IAM policies, S3 bucket ACLs, DynamoDB tables, etc.).
 The plugin will operate with whatever permissions the provided credentials allow.

-If you have questions or would like to report a privacy concern, please open an issue in your fork or contact the maintainer directly.